S-Samiksha/URECA_Intel_SGX/README.md

 ```

-The above code was adapted and only the first two lines were used:
+The above code was adapted and only the first two lines were used to test whether these instructions worked or not:

 ```assembly
 clflush (%rdi);